 Conclusion.
-Peñasco Independent School District meets with the tribal council yearly or as needed to discuss and/or make changes to the Indian Policies and Procedures'.
+Peñasco Independent School District meetings with the tribal council regarding the Indian Policies and Procedures as been successful.

 Action Plan.
 Peñasco Independent School District will continue to meet with tribal council yearly or as needed to discuss and/or make any necessary changes to the Indian Policies and Procedures.